loraarchlab/server-app/README.md

 # lora-server-app
-A lora server app for bike system
+A lora server app for monitoring and tracking bike locations.

+## Function
+Live tracking and history track display of lora devices.